Radio Republik Indonesia: Post-1949

+All RRI radio stations sign on with the musical theme "Mars Jakarta" (Jakarta March).

+Similarly, it closes every day with the instrumental theme "Lief Ambon" (also called "Love Ambon"), composed by George de Fretes, a renowned musician of Indo-European descent.
+The two themes were reportedly chosen by President Sukarno.

 Principles and structure

 RRI is designated as public broadcasting institution per Act No. 32 of 2002 on Broadcasting, which defined as a "legal entity established by the state; has independent, neutral, not commercial (characteristics); and has the function to provide services for the public benefit".
 Its duty, according to Government Regulation No. 12 of 2005, is "to provide the healthy information, education and entertainment services, (maintain) social control and unity, and preserve the nation's culture for the whole public benefit by organizing radio broadcast that reaches all parts of the Unitary State of the Republic of Indonesia".
 The network is formally placed directly under, and responsible to, the President of Indonesia.